Tensa53/tensa53.github.io/_projects/archivehicle_project.md

 ---
 layout: page
 title: ArchiVehicle
-description: A very simple form-based web-app where you can manage vehicles info.
+description: A data engineering process for the information management of a vehicle park of a car dealer.
 img: assets/img/archivehicle/logo/archivehicle_logo.png
-category: master degree classes
+category: data engineering and analysis
-importance: 5
+importance: 2
 ---

 <a href="https://github.com/Tensa53/archivehicle">ArchiVehicle</a> aims to simplify and digitalize the
-information management about a vehicle park, through a graphical user interface served by a client/server architecture.
+information management about a vehicle park, through a data engineering process.

-The main functionalities of this web-appliaction are:
+The main steps of this process are:

-- **CRUD Operations for Vehicles**: Create, Read, Update, Delete the document of a vehicle's information;
+- **Data Collection**: In order to simulate the vehicle infos, a <a href="https://www.kaggle.com/datasets/kanchana1990 /vehicle-dataset-2024">dataset</a> from Kaggle has been picked;
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/archivehicle/screen/archivehicle_screen1.png"